-Douglas Cogen concentrates his practice on mergers and acquisitions, strategic and commercial transactions, corporate counseling and financings.
-Doug’s practice also includes advising publicly traded and privately held companies with respect to corporate, securities, commercial and intellectual property licensing matters generally.
-He has served as a member of the firm's Executive Committee.
+Doug Cogen concentrates his practice on mergers and acquisitions, strategic and commercial transactions, corporate counseling and financings.
+His practice also includes advising publicly traded and privately held companies with respect to corporate, securities, commercial and intellectual property licensing matters generally.
+He serves as a member of the firm's Executive Committee.

 Doug's transactional experience includes over $75 billion of completed mergers, acquisitions and divestitures including cross-border transactions in the networking, software, life sciences, medical devices, telecommunications, semiconductor, internet, computer hardware and consumer products industries; public company tender offers; and private placements of equity and debt securities.
 Doug also counsels companies on corporate governance matters, takeover defenses and strategic partnering arrangements.